finalboss-org/soundcheck/WEBSOCKET_README.md

 ## Overview

-A basic WebSocket connection has been established between the client and server.
-When a chat completion request is made to `/api/chat/completions`, the server sends a "hello world" message to all connected WebSocket clients.
+A WebSocket connection has been established between the client and server.
+When a chat completion request is made to `/api/chat/completions`, the server runs bullshit detection on the user's message and broadcasts the full results to all connected WebSocket clients in real-time.

 ## Architecture